 ## Security

 - No secrets in source.
-Environment variables or secrets manager.
+Environment variables or a secrets manager.

 - Parameterized queries only.
 No string concatenation in SQL.